simonkdev/simonkdev/README.md

 ## Hello There 👋

 Hi, I’m Simon — a German high school student with a strong passion for programming and technology.
 I currently work as a Junior Software Developer at BSED GmbH, where I gain practical experience while continuously refining my skills.
-Beyond that, I dedicate my spare time to exploring advanced topics in software development such as Operating System Development as well as Artificial Intelligence / Machine Learning and experimenting with emerging technologies.
+Beyond that, I dedicate my spare time to exploring advanced topics in software development and experimenting with emerging technologies.

 I’m also the co-founder of TS-Code Studios, a developer group I started with a friend, where we collaborate on projects, exchange ideas, and build solutions together.